Guidance Notes for Job Applicants

 If offered the position, you will be expected to produce evidence of any membership of Professional or Regulatory Bodies that are essential for the post.
 Please be aware that if you are successful you will be required to pay for your professional registration and future renewals, as applicable to the post applied for.

 This is the most important part of your application.
 Try to match your skills, knowledge and experience with the requirements shown on the Person Specification.

 Use the essential/desirable criteria as headings and outline your relevant experience.
 Give details of what you did, what was involved, what was achieved, and how it is relevant to the job applied for.
 Include examples of skills and experience that you have achieved outside of paid employment, such as voluntary work or any social or community activities.
-If you have an NVQ or similar vocational qualification/experience you may wish to describe the units that you achieved.
+If you have a QCF/NVQ or similar vocational qualification/experience you may wish to describe the units that you achieved.
 If a student, you may also wish to describe any work experience placements you have undertaken.

 The information you provide will be treated confidentially.
 Having a conviction will not necessarily bar you from employment.
 This will depend on the nature of the job and the details and circumstances of any convictions.